mxagar/robotics_notes/README.md

     - Calculating the Jacobian
         - Partial differentiation method
         - Velocity propagation method
+    - Static Forces in Manipulators
     - Computation of forces and torques necessary at the joints to support a force at the endeffector using the Jacobian
+    - Cartesian Transformation of Velocities and STatic Forces

 6. Dynamics (Craig 6)
 7. Trajectory Generation (Craig 7)